-QuinStreet, Inc. (the "Company") is an online performance marketing company.
+QuinStreet, Inc. (the "Company") is a leader in performance marketing online.
 The Company was incorporated in California in April 1999 and reincorporated in Delaware in December 2009.
-The Company provides customer acquisition programs for clients in various industry verticals such as education and financial services.
+The Company provides customer acquisition programs for clients in various industry verticals such as financial services and education.
 The corporate headquarters are located in Foster City, California, with additional offices throughout the United States, Brazil and India.